-Finally, it is notable that interactions between number of children and either cumulative daycare or cumulative income, which we discussed in Section 4, were not significant in any specification.
+Finally, it is notable that the interactions between number of children and either cumulative childcare or cumulative income, which we discussed in Section 4, were not significant in any specification.
 Thus, we elected to include only main effects of children in the models we report.

-One advantage of the quasi-structural approach over single-equation linear IV is that, by explicitly estimating the work and childcare decision rules, and including the mother's wage function as part of the system, we get a substantial efficiency gain.
-Indeed, the standard error on the childcare coefficient in the test score equation falls from .00333 to .00045, a factor of 7.4, giving us much greater confidence in the estimated effect size.
+One advantage of the quasi-structural approach over singleequation linear IV is that, by explicitly estimating the work and childcare decision rules, and including the mother's wage function as part of the system, we get a substantial efficiency gain.
+Indeed, the standard error on the childcare coefficient in the test score equation falls from 0.00333 to 0.00045, a factor of 7.4, giving us much greater confidence in the estimated effect size.
 As we will see in Table 12, this arises in part because the wage equation residual (i.e., the mother's unobserved skill endowment) conveys a great deal of information about the unobservable in the test score equation.

 In general, the point estimates are very similar for all the variables in columns (3) and (4) of Table 6.
-Yet, in almost every instance, the standard errors on the quasi-structural estimates are much smaller than those on the IV estimates.
-Thus, by imposing some structure we obtain an efficiency gain while getting estimates that are very close to linear IV.
+Yet, in almost every inln A o Observed part of ln A o Unobserved part of ln A o Mean Minimum Maximum Standard error Variance Fraction of total variance 4.66631 4.18886 5.11929 0.11131 0.01229 4.66676 4.44012 4.93039 0.07497 0.00562 0.457445 -0.00045 -0.31972 0.34099 0.08165 0.00667 0.542555 stance, the standard errors on the quasi-structural estimates are much smaller than those on the IV estimates.
+Thus, by imposing some structure, we obtain an efficiency gain while getting estimates that are very close to linear IV.